gitpoap/gitpoap-backend/docs/Multi-repo-projects.md

 2. Run a script on the `db-client` machine that:
     - Creates a new `Project` row for each of the existing `Repo`s and fill in the `Repo` and associated `GitPOAP`'s `projectId` fields to point to that row
-    - Temporarily sets each `Projects` name to be the `name` (not the owner/`Organization.name`) of the `Repo`
 3. In our second rollout to PROD we will:
     - Make the `projectId` fields on `GitPOAP` and `Repo` non-nullable
     - Remove the `repoId` field from `GitPOAP`
     - Re-enable creation of new Projects/GitPOAPs via the API
     - Create an (admin) "Add repo to project" endpoint that accepts repos as a list of "owner/repo"
-4. Finally, we can manually (or perhaps create a script ahead of time) update any projects that we need to use different names for than the original columns

 In this way we get 90% of the work done for free but will need to update the names of a few projects after the fact, but most everything is completely automated.